jasocox/ncli/README.md

 ### Interface

 The interface examples demo some really cool things that you can do using Node.js on the command line.
 I'm sure you could make tables with bash, but I could not imagine how much of a pain that would be.
 With Node.js this is incredibly easy.
 Also, it shows how to use colors.
 Celery really shines here, and I wish they would add it to npm.

+### Config

+This example shows how to use an external file for configuration for a script